Path integral and instantons for the process and phase transition rate of the RNAdS black hole: Introduction

-The whole picture has been significantly changed since the quantum effects were considered, leading to the famous Hawking radiation, which shows that the black holes emit radiation with a blackbody spectrum~\cite{AD}.
-The Hawking radiation and the four laws of black hole mechanics indicate the black holes are thermodynamic systems with temperature.
+The whole picture has been significantly altered since the quantum effects were considered, leading to the famous Hawking radiation, which shows that the black holes emit radiation with a blackbody spectrum~\cite{AD}.
+The Hawking radiation and the four laws of black hole mechanics indicate that the black holes are thermodynamic systems with temperatures.
 Since then, the black hole thermodynamics has been widely used to study the black hole physics.
-A famous example is the Hawking-Page transition occurring in the asymptotically anti-de sitter space~\cite{AE}.
-A first-order phase transition has been found between the thermal radiation and the large stable schwarzschild anti-de sitter black hole.
-The subsequent researches show that the Hawking-Page transition can be interpreted as the confinement/deconfinement phase transition in QCD~\cite{AF}.
-By viewing the cosmological constant as thermodynamic pressure in the AdS space, the analogues of charged-AdS black holes and the Van der Waals fluids have been explored~\cite{AH,AI,AG}.
+A famous example is the Hawking-Page phase transition occurring in the asymptotically anti-de Sitter space, where a first-order phase transition has been found between the thermal radiation and the large stable Schwarzschild anti-de Sitter black hole~\cite{AE}.
+The recent researches show that there is a correspondence between the gravitational physics in anti-de Sitter space (AdS) in the bulk and one dimensional less conformal field theories (CFT) on the boundary via holography~\cite{AF,DA,DB,CA,CB}.
+In the context of AdS/CFT correspondence, the Hawking-Page transition can be interpreted as the confinement/deconfinement phase transition in QCD~\cite{AF}.
+By viewing the cosmological constant as the thermodynamic pressure in the AdS space, the analogues of the charged-AdS black holes and the Van der Waals fluids have been explored~\cite{AH,AI,AG,CA,CB}.
 The behaviors of the black hole thermodynamics at the triple point phase transition have also been investigated~\cite{AK}.
 All of these studies provide us a more profound understanding to black hole thermodynamics.

-However, the dynamics of black hole phase transition has not been investigated adequately until very recently.
-The very recent studies of black hole thermal dynamic phase transition have been explored on the free energy landscape by solving the corresponding Fokker-Planck equation, giving rise to the mean first passage time and the fluctuations~\cite{AL,AM}.
-However, the complete description of the dynamics should include two aspects.
+However, the dynamics of how a black hole state or phase transforms to another one during the phase transition has not been investigated adequately until very recently.
+The very recent studies of black hole phase transition dynamics under thermal fluctuations have been explored on the free energy landscape by solving the corresponding probabilistic Fokker-Planck equation, giving rise to the fluctuations and the mean first passage time (i.e. the inverse of the rate)~\cite{AL,AM}.
+The complete description of the dynamics should include two aspects.
 The rate shows how fast the black hole phase transition occurs and the path shows how the process proceeds in the phase transition.
 Thus, it is necessary for us to quantify the phase transition path to explore the underlying dynamical process.